Skip to main content

 All tools support two configuration methods:

-• Configure a custom LLM: Typically requires configuring your own API KEY and corresponding Base URL
+• Configure a custom LLM: usually requires configuring your own API KEY and the corresponding Base URL

 Claude Code- Base URL